“Be happy in this moment. This moment is your life. Omar Khayyam

-It might be the adventure of learning something new, mastering a new task, or meeting a constant stream of other adventures like us.
-For me change feels good.
+It might be the adventure of learning something new; mastering a new task, or meeting a constant stream of other adventures like us.
+However, for me change feels good.
 It can even be exciting!

 Finding your own Happiness List, and recognizing what makes you happy is the first step.
-We are all so different.
+Afterall, we are all so different.
 Someone’s personal journey will be completely different from another’s.
 For instance, a life based on Time Currency may be replaced by a life based on money.
 It really depends on who you are, where you are in your life and what makes you happy.
-Some goals are long term and others are short term, but the bottom line is that everyone’s list is setting them up to pursue what makes them happy.
+Some goals are long term and others are short term, but the bottom line is that everyone’s list is setting them up to pursue what makes their life more enjoyable.

 Our life based on Time Currency really is the means to the same end, our own personalized version of happiness.

 This year our happiness was to focus on an overall family plan, one that required a complete overhaul of our lives.
-Not everyone will sell off their life to move across the world, but some people may have to make bold leaps and take chances to get out of their rut and start living their life’s dream.
+Not everyone will sell everything to move across the world, but some people may have to make bold leaps and take chances to get out of their rut to start living their life’s dream.
 If you can dream a life for yourself, then you can make it a reality.
 I believe in the power of believing; that means that what we dream for ourselves, how we envision our lives can certainly become a reality.

 To fulfill this life change, we are buying a home in South France with rental units to draw an income from, and live off of until we find something more.
 Plus our Budapest rental apartment should generate enough funds to make this plan stick.
 This allows us the time we want to spend together with the kids before they are too old to want to anymore.

 The opportunity for Daniel and Angelina to learn through exposure to different cultures and languages, and to travel to countries to experience new food and traditions; is one we can not miss.